Investing Fees could cost you your early retirement!

 Now that we have seen the different fees there is, we can take a look at the long-term impact of the investing fees.

-You may think that a few hundreds in fees here and there is not so bad of a deal.
-But over the long-term, it can make a very significant difference.
+You may think a few hundred in fees here and there is not so bad.
+But over the long term, it can make a very significant difference.
 And you need to be aware of that to motivate you to minimize these fees.

 For this, we will make a few simple simulations with different management fees.
 If you have a custody fee in % of your net worth (Robo-advisors, for instance), you can treat it as a management fee.
 It is important to consider everything together.